mwesenjak/vscode-arduino/README.md

 * Command Palette (<kbd>F1</kbd>) integration of frequently used commands (e.g. Verify, Upload...)
 * Integrated Arduino Debugging <sup>New</sup>

+### SerialMonitor Read/Write

+This fork adds the SerialMonitor to the Terminal section (which has input support).

+Currently, it flushes the input to the serial line, once a newline is encountered.
+The line ending is always `\r\n` for now - at least for now.
+See `TODO.serialmonitor-rw.md` for further potential additions/improvements/... or add your own to the list!

 ## Prerequisites
 The Arduino IDE is required.
 Please install it from the [download page](https://www.arduino.cc/en/main/software#download).
 - The supported Arduino IDE versions are `1.6.x` and later.